Employment and skills

 Increasing the minimum sick leave entitlement

-The Government has introduced a Bill to increase employees’ minimum entitlement to sick leave from five days to 10 days per year.
+The Government Bill increasing employees’ minimum sick leave entitlement from five days to 10 days per year has passed its third reading.

-Under the Holidays Act 2003, employees are entitled to sick leave once they have worked with the same employer for six months.
+Under the current Holidays Act 2003, employees are entitled to sick leave once they have worked with the same employer for six months.
 This includes employees who have worked continuously as well as those who have worked an average of at least 10 hours per week, including at least one hour a week or 40 hours a month.
-The current minimum entitlement is five days per year.